sushil057/Jest/readme.md

 **Mon, Nov 10**.
-This is a test to know if the codes are being pushed to the git repo The push was successful from windows laptop from home using git pul --reabase and then git push origin main
+<br>This is a test to know if the codes are being pushed to the git repo
+<br>The push was successful from windows laptop from home using git pul --reabase and then git push origin main

 **Wed, Nov 12**.
 Staged local changes, then pulled the latest changes and then pushed the final code to the repo successfully.